aka-Harsh/Person-Detection/README.md

 # Person Detection
-This is an assignment submission for CogniAble
+This is an assignment submission for CogniAble as a part of ongoing internship selection drive:

 🛠️ This project utilizes YOLO model for person detection and mark them with a unique ID throughout the video. <br>
 <br><img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg" height="30" alt="python logo"  />